 How many photos can you attach to a LinkedIn Post?

-Using the share box at the top of the LinkedIn homepage, a Group, or a LinkedIn Page, you can share images with your connections.
+You can share images with your connections using the share box at the top of the LinkedIn homepage, a Group, or a LinkedIn Page.
 LinkedIn allows you to add up to nine images when posting multiple photos on LinkedIn.

 How to add multiple photos to LinkedIn?